datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 *** =instructions
 - Subset the `indian` data set to just the users with native Indian names.
 Use the operator `%in%` with the `indian_names_clean` data set as the subset terms.
-- Generate a table of the `authentic_users`.
+- Generate a table of the authentic 'user_name's`.
 - Generate the `number_authentic_city` data frame using `select`, `group_by`, `summarise` and `n()`.
 - Display the total number of authentic users in each city.
 *** =hint
-When loading the names don't change the sample_code!
-Just remove the `#`
+When generating the table, you wnat to display the column that contains the user names of the reviews.
+If you aren't sure what column that is, the funciton `names(authentic_users)` will display the column names.

 *** =pre_exercise_code
 ```{r,eval=FALSE}